genepi/maven-repository/README.md

-# Our local Maven Repository
+# Our local maven repository

 This repo hosts all artifacts.
 Currently it includes two libraries (genepi-hadoop; genepi-io) which are used in many of our projects.
 All artifacts are located in the mvn-repo branch